 - Does PlagScan check for documents other than those on the internet?

-- Which publisher databases are available for PlagScan?
+- Which publisher databases are available to PlagScan?

 PlagScan's plagiarism search is based on four types of sources:

 Your Repository / Collusion Checking: You can upload files and compare them with the document you want to analyze.
 For organizations: You have the additional option of creating/importing your organization-wide repository, so you can cross-check the documents of all the users on a given platform.

-Cooperating Publishers: PlagScan has a little over 20,000 journals available for your plagiarism check.
+Cooperating Publishers: PlagScan has a little over 20,000 journals available for your plagiarism checks.

 Plagiarism Prevention Pool (optional): If you choose to contribute to your documents to the plagiarism prevention pool, you can compare them with documents from other PlagScan users.
-NOTE: Other users will not get full-text access to your documents that way but will just see the matches with your documents.
+NOTE: Other users will not gain full-text access to your documents that way, but will only be able to see their own matches with your documents.

-The time it takes to process a document depends on multiple factors, like its length or uniqueness of the topic uniqueness.
-Generally, you can assume that your report is finished within 1-10 minutes.
-During peak hours with very high server load, documents may not be processed for quite some time.
+The time it takes to process a document depends on multiple factors, such as its length and the prevalence of its topic online.
+Generally, you can assume that your report will be finished within 10 minutes.
+However, during peak hours with very high server load, it may take a bit longer to process your documents.
 We apologize in advance and ask that you check back the next day.
-If your upload and analysis are still not done, please contact us directly.
+If by then your upload and analysis are still not finished, please contact us immediately.

 We support all popular text formats, as well as ZIP archives of text documents.
 Depending on the format, a minor change in the original formatting may occur.
 PlagScan supports the following text formats: